It is not currently possible to use the Scale Registry to import a Scale Functions into a Next.js App at runtime because of

 Embedding a Scale Function

 To get started, let’s create a Scale Function that returns a simple ‘Hello World’ message.
-This is as simple as running the following command:
+This is as simple as running the following command:We’re implicitly using the Go Guest Language in this example, but you can use any of the supported

 Guest Languages.
-To use a different Guest Language, you can use the --language
+To use a different Guest Language, you can use the

-flag when creating a new Scale Function.
+flag when creating a new Scale Function.scale.go

 file that gets generated.
 The Scale Function is a simple HTTP handler that returns a Hello World